-We generated a set of synthetic data sets with discrete variables.
-All datasets contain 500 samples.
+We generated a set of synthetic data sets with discrete random variables.
+Each dataset contains 500 samples.
 For each data set, we ran the serial algorithm and our ParaREBEL algorithm to compute the posterior probabilities for all $n(n-1)$ potential edges.
-We did two tests: one with varying bounded indegree $d$ and fixed number of variables $n$, the other with varying number of variables $n$ and fixed bounded indegree $d$.
-In both tests, the total run-times were recorded.
-We then computed the \emph{speedup} as the ratio between the serial run-time and parallel run-time.
-We also computed the \emph{efficiency} as the ratio between the serial run-time and the product of number of processors used and the parallel run-time.
+We did two tests: one with varying bounded in-degree $d$ and fixed number of variables $n$, the other with varying number of variables $n$ and fixed bounded in-degree $d$.
+In both tests, the total running times were recorded and \emph{speedup} and \emph{efficiency} were computed.
 In the second test, the memory usages per processor were collected and the total memory usages were calculated.